Coqueiro/trails-fc-simulator/README.md

 1. **Start Broad**: Select all available quartz first, then narrow down with prioritized quartz
 2. **Prioritize Wisely**: Use prioritized quartz to favor specific setups without over-constraining the search
+3. **Filter Required Quartz**: If you must use specific quartz (e.g., limited rare quartz), enable "Filter out builds without ALL prioritized quartzes" to only see builds with those quartz
-3. **Check Total Arts**: Builds are sorted by total arts unlocked - sometimes a build unlocks bonus arts you didn't request!
+4. **Check Total Arts**: Builds are sorted by total arts unlocked - sometimes a build unlocks bonus arts you didn't request!
-4. **Use Cache**: The cache speeds up repeated searches with the same parameters
+5. **Use Cache**: The cache speeds up repeated searches with the same parameters
-5. **Enable Parallel Processing**: For large searches (many quartz/arts), enable parallel processing in settings for significant speedup
+6. **Enable Parallel Processing**: For large searches (many quartz/arts), enable parallel processing in settings for significant speedup
-6. **Experiment**: Try different desired arts combinations to discover unexpected synergies
+7. **Experiment**: Try different desired arts combinations to discover unexpected synergies

 ## Troubleshooting